fyngyrz/soyacro/README.md

 This is a Python 2 project.
-It incorporates another Python 2.7 project, [aa_macro](http://ourtimelines.com/aamacrodoc/general.html), and until or unless I move that project to Python 3 \(not very likely, but someone else might undertake that\), Python 2 will remain the targett here.
+It incorporates another Python 2.7 project, [aa_macro](http://ourtimelines.com/aamacrodoc/general.html), and until or unless I move that project to Python 3 \(not very likely, but someone else might undertake that\), Python 2 will remain the target here.

 Unicode is not supported.
 Same reason: The macro processor doesn't support Unicode, so things would generally break there if this project